UsabilityEngineering/ChicoFish/README.md

 # ChicoFish

 Our goal is to create an application to ease the process of setting up a wifi network.
-We feel that too many people encounter difficulties while trying to set up their own network, or try to improve the connection of their already existing network.
+We feel that too many people encounter difficulties while trying to set up their own network, or try to improve the connection of their already existing network (Unfamiliar with installing routers/modems, confusing settings while setting up routers/modems, having to contact ISP for assitance, not knowing where to set up devices for best coverage, not knowing where to install wifi extenders/repeaters, etc..).

 ## Team Members